 Abandoning the practice of medicine exists and could increase, if doctors’ working conditions do not change significantly.

-The combination of a firm intention to leave the profession, low levels of satisfaction with working conditions and wages and the inability to balance between work and family life, paint a gloomy picture of the attitudes adopted by those remaining in the profession towards their jobs and the ability/likelihood that they will remain, when faced with alternative, more prestigious and more rewarding employment prospects.
+The combination of a firm intention to leave the profession, low levels of satisfaction with working conditions and wages and the inability to balance between work and family life paint a gloomy picture of the attitudes adopted by those remaining in the profession towards their jobs and the ability/likelihood that they will remain when faced with alternative, more prestigious and more rewarding, employment prospects.